The Medicines and Healthcare products Regulatory Agency (MHRA)

 Pharmacy medicines which have been safely used for several years may be reclassified as GSL.

-Rarely, medicines which were previously classified as P are made POM if new risks are identified which need a doctor to ensure safe use of the medicine.
+Rarely, medicines that were previously classified as P are made POM if new risks are identified which need a doctor to ensure the safe use of the medicine.

 A GSL medicine may be reclassified as P if new information shows that it is no longer safe to supply it without a pharmacist checking that it is suitable for the patient.